danielkiesshau/claude-shared-resources/README.md

 # Claude Shared Resources

-A community-shareable collection of resources for [Claude Code](https://claude.ai/code): skills, agents, and other reusable building blocks.
+A community-shareable collection of SWE-focused resources for [Claude Code](https://claude.ai/code): skills, agents, and other reusable building blocks.

 ## Goal